nical/lyon/README.md

 ### Is anti-aliasing supported?

-There is currently no built-in support for anti-aliasing in the tessellators.
-Anti-aliasing can still be achieved by users of this crate using techniques commonly employed in video games (msaa, taa, fxaa, etc.).
+There is currently no built-in support for antialiasing in the tessellators.
+Antialiasing can still be achieved by users of this crate using techniques commonly employed in video games (msaa, taa, fxaa, etc.).

 ### I need help!